mludvik2/elections-scraper-2017/README.md

 This project is a **Python web scraper** that downloads and processes results from the **2017 Czech Parliamentary Elections**.
 It retrieves data from the official election website [volby.cz](https://www.volby.cz/) and saves the results for all municipalities in a selected district into a **CSV file**, which you can open in Excel.

+##What it does##
+When you run the program, it:
+1. Takes a district URL from the Czech election site.
+2. Downloads results for all towns in that district.
+3. Saves everything into a CSV file (which you can open in Excel).

 The output file contains the following information for each municipality:
 - Town code
 - Town name